-Queries are intended to be used by administrators to raise questions about the form data for investigators to answer and for investigators to notify administrators of any issues they are aware of in completed forms.
+Queries are intended to be used by administrators and monitors to raise questions about the form data for investigators to answer and for investigators to notify administrators and monitors of any issues they are aware of in completed forms.
 Queries can be linked generally to a subject, or more specifically to a particular form for a subject.
 Queries may only be closed by administrator users.
 Investigators can create new queries and add messages to existing queries.
+Check permissions for query viewing and creation on the specification page.